Bamuel/Guest-Photo-Wedding-Uploader/readme.md

 If you'd like to contribute to the Guest Photo Wedding Uploader project, feel free to fork the repository and submit a pull request with your proposed changes.

+## HandBrakeCLI cheatlist
+Anything with incompatible ram will crash HandBrake
+- 1 GB for transcoding standard definition video (480p/576p)
+- 2 GB for transcoding high definition video (720p/1080p)
+- 6 GB or more for transcoding ultra high definition video (2160p 4K)

+Best to let a separate server handle the transcoding, using sshfs to mount the upload directory to the transcoding server.
+This will prevent the web server from crashing/lagging due to transcoding.

 ---

 Thank you for using Guest Photo Wedding Uploader!
 If you have any questions or feedback, please don't hesitate to contact us.